The Garden Grazer

 ***Chipotle peppers: Start small and handle carefully.
 (I use a fork to help maneuver.)
 A little chipotle goes a long way, so add it according to your taste.
 If you're unsure, start with a half chipotle pepper (or even less) and go from there.

-Oil-free option: Chipotle peppers in adobo sauce include a tiny amount of oil.
-If you are completely oil-free, omit the peppers in adobo sauce and replace with ground chipotle powder instead.
+Oil-free option: Canned chipotle peppers in adobo sauce include a tiny amount of oil.
+If you are refined oil-free, look for jarred chipotle peppers or just omit them and replace with ground chipotle powder instead.
 (Start small because it's strong.)

 Mild version: Omit chipotle pepper.
 (You can still include adobo sauce for some warm, smokiness if desired.)